Skip to the content.

 Skill Who needs it Overview Courses

-C - Analysis of HTS data in the HPC environment Anyone planning on doing genomic or transcriptomic next-generation sequencing and is interested in analyzing their own data. - Analysis of bulk RNAseq data, Variant calling, and sequencing data related to Chromatin biology starting with raw data.
+C - Analysis of HTS data in the HPC environment Anyone planning on doing genomic or transcriptomic next-generation sequencing and is interested in analyzing their own data. - Analysis of bulk RNAseq data, Variant Analysis, and sequencing data related to Chromatin biology starting with raw data.

 - Automating the workflow with advanced shell scripts.